 Workers Compensation pays benefits to employees who are injured or contract a disease on the job.
 Workers Compensation is mandatory in California for all employers, even if you only have one employee.
 In California, you can purchase workers compensation through the State Fund or from a private insurer.

-What Type Of Benefits Can an Injured Employee Receive?
+What Type Of Benefits Can an Injured Restaurant Employee Receive from Workers Compensation?

 Medical benefits account for more than half of the total workers compensation benefit payments in the U.S. This covers any medical expenses that an employee incurs due to a work-related injury or illness.

 Disability benefits are designed to replace your employee’s loss of income after a work-related injury.
 Although there are four classes of disability the most common is a temporary total disability.
 In this scenario, an employee is expected to recover from the injury and return to work but cannot work during the recovery period.
 The weekly benefit for a worker with a temporary total disability is two-thirds of your average weekly wage.

 Injured employees can also receive rehabilitation benefits, as well as death benefits to their surviving family.

 Your Workers Comp rates are calculated based on a few different factors:

 - Class Code